 Having a record of what you’ve been doing is a great way to see how well things are going.
 Keeping metrics on your diversity initiatives will allow you to measure what you’ve been doing well, what’s working and what needs some improvement.
-Getting a team profile (Click here to download a sample team profile) will allow you to document a baseline of the personalities within your team and highlight strengths, weaknesses, opportunities and threats (SWOT).
+Getting a team profile will allow you to document a baseline of the personalities within your team and highlight strengths, weaknesses, opportunities and threats (SWOT).

 #2 Know where you want to go

 Making sure your managers and staff understand the importance of cognitive diversity will allow for a sustainable implementation of your strategy.
 One good way to do this is for managers to set meaningful KPI’s regarding diversity and providing rewards for solutions that embrace diverse inputs.
 Defining the personality mix needed to do the job well provides managers with a visual spider graph of minimum and maximum characteristics in which they need their team to sit.
-A job profile draws a neat spider graph were gaps become obvious as well as unused talent.
-(Click here to download a sample team profile)
+A job profile draws a neat spider graph where gaps become obvious as well as unused talent.

 #3 Lead by example